Ty Hughes founded Hughes Law PLC to help clients solve problems and successfully navigate the increasingly complex world of federal procurement.

 As the senior acquisition lawyer for the Air Force, Ty worked with some of the most talented acquisition professionals in the Department of Defense and helped them solve challenging procurement problems.
 His office supported the acquisition of major defense systems and the administration of contracts throughout the Air Force.
 He volunteered again for overseas deployment and was assigned by the Secretary of the Air Force to manage a special logistics project in Iraq and Afghanistan between 2007 and 2011, in addition to his primary responsibilities in the Pentagon.

 In 2011, Ty became the general counsel for the government group of a large public company that supported the Department of Defense, Department of Energy, and other civilian agencies.
-He helped his clients win new work, resolve contract administration issues, manage litigation, and comply with the myriad of rules applicable to federal contracts.
-Ty managed the delivery of legal services at six locations including Afghanistan.
+He helped his clients administer its prime contracts and subcontracts, manage litigation, and comply with the myriad of rules applicable to federal contracts.
+Ty delivere legal services at six locations including Afghanistan.
 Other areas under his responsibility were risk management, compliance (including cost accounting standards), and export control.
 As a general counsel, Ty managed the litigation budget and understands the importance of effective but efficient dispute resolution.

 - B.S. – U.S. Military Academy